 a.
 Alcohol Beverage Permits must set forth the time at which the sale, service, possession, and consumption of Alcoholic Beverages will be permitted.

 c.
-A permit may only be issued for the possession, consumption, sale, or service of Alcoholic Beverages on campus and at properties owned, leased, or controlled by the University if the following conditions are met under Sections 4.1.1 through 4.1.8.:
+A permit may only be issued for the possession, consumption, sale, or service of Alcoholic Beverages on campus and at properties owned or controlled by the University if the following conditions are met under Sections 5.1 through 5.8.

 5.1 Permit Application

-a.
-Event Organizers should work with an Aramark catering associate who will facilitate the completion and submission of the Alcohol Beverage Permit application.
+b.
+Event Organizers that are not a unit of the University should work with a Chartwells catering associate who will facilitate the completion and submission of the Alcohol Beverage Permit application.
 The application must include the following:

 - A description of the activity being planned, and